 Similarly in The Legend of Zelda: Twilight Princess, Link turns into a wolf when exposed to Twilight, rather than a ghost like everyone else, because of the shielding effects of the Triforce of Courage.

 In Sonic Unleashed, Sonic the Hedgehog can turn into Sonic the Werehog at night.
 During his transformation, Sonic is a bigger, furrier, and werewolfish version of himself with huge stretchy arms.
 He's nowhere near as fast as he is in his normal form, but he is much stronger.

 Unlike most examples of lycanthropy, or even the other possessed people in the game, he's able to fully control himself.
 Why?
 Could it be that annoying magical sidekick on his shoulder protecting him?
 Actually no, it's because Sonic the Hedgehog is just that awesome.

 Keine Kamishirasawa from Touhou is a were-hakutaku, a mythological beast that appears to wise and just rulers to dispense advice.
-Her transformation is limited to a hair of pointy horns and a bushy tail, and a change in hair (and dress) colour, from blue to green.
-It's also said she wasn't born a were-hakutaku, but that it's acquired.
+Her transformation is limited to a pair of pointy horns, a bushy tail, and a change in hair (and dress) color, from blue to green.
+That's because she wasn't born a were-hakutaku, but acquired that trait.